BOSTON -- IT must focus on the user's needs to deliver tools and services employees want to use in the consumerization...

 "Love at first sight doesn't always lead to a long-lasting relationship with enterprise technology," said Tony Byrne, an analyst with Real Story Group, a research firm based in Silver Spring, Md., during a presentation at the E2 Conference here this week.
 "Nor does picking a product because your cousin Vinny recommends it."

-IT departments are better off implementing a testing-based, agile selection methodology for evaluating vendors in emerging technologies, such as mobile, cloud, and
+IT departments are better off implementing a testing-based, agile selection methodology for evaluating vendors in emerging technologies, such as mobile, cloud, and social tools, Byrne said.
+Otherwise, it'd be too tempting or easy to go with the cool, upstart software vendor generating a lot of buzz.

 The challenge, then, is for IT to cut through the hype and find the best piece of technology for their users and unique infrastructure.